UKHomeOffice/removal_schema/README.md

 ## Authentication

-All new clients must be authenticated.
+All new clients must be authenticated in order to use API endpoints.
 Existing clients may use their existing unauthenticated endpoints but should migrate to authentication as soon as feasible.
+This document describes the authenticated API only.

-Authentication to the IRC Capacity Management API is via OpenID Connect.
+Authentication to the IRC Capacity Management API is via a Client Credentials OpenID Connect grant, as described in IETF RFC 6749 §4.4.
 Clients must present their credentials to the authenticating endpoint in exchange for a bearer token.
-This bearer token should be included in the `Authorization: Bearer xxx` header as described in IETF RFC 6750.
+In all requests to other endpoints, this bearer token should be included in the standard `Authorization` header, defined in HTTP/1.1, as described in IETF RFC 6750 §2.1.

+The bearer token is time-limited and must be renewed after a period of time.

 If you do not have credentials, or your credentials have been compromised, contact the IRC Capacity Management team at the Home Office to request new ones.